ansys/pystk/doc/source/api/ansys/stk/core/graphics/GlobeImageOverlayAddCompleteEventArgs.rst

 GlobeImageOverlayAddCompleteEventArgs
 =====================================

-.. py:class:: GlobeImageOverlayAddCompleteEventArgs
+.. py:class:: ansys.stk.core.graphics.GlobeImageOverlayAddCompleteEventArgs

-   Bases: py:obj:`~IGlobeImageOverlayAddCompleteEventArgs`
+   Bases: py:obj:`~ansys.stk.core.graphics.IGlobeImageOverlayAddCompleteEventArgs`

    The event is raised when the globe image overlay is displayed for the first time after being added using AddAsync.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: GlobeImageOverlayAddCompleteEventArgs

 Overview
 --------